JeffreyMJordan/LimeBikeCodingChallenge/README.md

 In `find_items_in_interval`, I iterate through `@rides`, using a hash to keep track of items and quantities existing within the given interval.
 Then, in `print_items_per_interval`, I iterate through the hash returned by `find_items_in_interval` to build up `str`.

 ## Time and Space Complexity
-I listed the time and space complexity of each method in my solution, so please refer to my code for this.
+I listed the time and space complexity of each method as notes in my solution, so please refer to my code for this.